-All of your friends have told you by now that your kid is going to have more, "stuff", than you and your significant other combined.
+All of your friends have told you by now about their must have baby registry items.
+That list can contain more items than you and your significant other own combined.
 Deciding what you should purchase on your own and what you should list on your registry is a difficult decision and relative to your specific family.

 However, there are some must have baby registry items that should be taken into account.